HarvestAPI/apify-linkedin-profile-search-by-name/README.md

 1. Choose Profile Scraper Mode

 - Short.
 The Actor will be scraping only search pages and will output only basic profile data.
 One search page is up to 10 results (short profiles).
 - Full.
-Additionally to scraping search pages, it open the profile link for each of the short profiles found on search page, and scrape all profile details.
+Additionally to scraping search pages, it will open profile links for each of the short profiles found on search page, and scrape all profile details as well.
 - Full + email search.
 Additionally to Full profiles, it will try to find email addresses for the profiles.

 2. Provide any the following search parameters to find LinkedIn profiles: